/ Helena Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a long-term impairment, you may be able to receive further compensation under Alabama law.
-These benefits are intended to compensate for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury causes a long-term impairment, you may be able to receive ongoing financial support under Alabama law.
+These benefits are meant to compensate for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: